Hi – I’m Harriet Perkins the School Counsellor for St Bart’s

 How will I know counselling is right for me?

-- Come and meet me for an initial chat and we can decide together what is best for you
+- Meet me for an initial chat and we can decide together how best to support you

 - If our first chat feels right, we can meet again